Narendra Modi: Early life and education

 Modi spent the following two years travelling across northern and north-eastern India.
 In mid 1968, Modi reached Belur Math but was turned away, after which he visited Calcutta, West Bengal and Assam, stopping in Siliguri and Guwahati.
 He then went to the Ramakrishna Ashram in Almora, where he was again rejected, before returning to Gujarat via Delhi and Rajasthan in 1968 to 1969.
 In either late 1969 or early 1970, he returned to Vadnagar for a brief visit before leaving again for Ahmedabad, where he lived with his uncle and worked in his uncle's canteen at Gujarat State Road Transport Corporation.
 Swami Vivekananda has had a large influence in Modi's life.

 In Ahmedabad, Modi renewed his acquaintance with Inamdar.
-Modi's first-known political activity as an adult was in 1971 when he joined a Jana Sangh Satyagraha in Delhi led by Atal Bihari Vajpayee to enlist to fight in the Bangladesh Liberation War.
+Modi's first-known political activity as an adult was in 1971 when he joined a Jana Sangh satyagraha in Delhi led by Atal Bihari Vajpayee to enlist to fight in the Bangladesh Liberation War.
 The Indira Gandhi-led central government prohibited open support for the Mukti Bahini; according to Modi, he was briefly held in Tihar Jail.
-After the Indo-Pakistani War of 1971, Modi left his uncle's employment and became a full-time pracharak (campaigner) for the RSS, working under Inamdar.
+After the Indo-Pakistani War of 1971, Modi left his uncle's business and became a full-time pracharak (campaigner) for the RSS, working under Inamdar.
 Shortly before the war, Modi took part in a non-violent protest in New Delhi against the Indian government, for which he was arrested; because of this arrest, Inamdar decided to mentor Modi.
-According to Modi, he was part of a Satyagraha that led to a political war.
+According to Modi, he was part of a satyagraha supporting the independence of Bangladesh.
 (Note: Applications were filed with the Prime Minister's Office (PMO) under the RTI Act seeking details of his arrest.
 In reply, the PMO said it maintains official records on Modi only since he became the prime minister in 2014.
 Despite this claim, the official website of the PMO contains information about Modi from the 1950s.)

 In 1978, Modi received a Bachelor of Arts (BA) degree in political science from the School of Open Learning at the Delhi University.
 In 1983, he received a Master of Arts (MA) degree in political science from Gujarat University, graduating with a first class as an external distance learning student.
-There is a controversy surrounding the authenticity of his BA and MA degrees.
+There is controversy surrounding the authenticity of his BA and MA degrees.
 (Note: Replying to an RTI query, the School of Open Learning said it did not have any data of students who received a BA degree in 1978.
 Jayantibhai Patel, a former political science professor of Gujarat University, said the subjects listed in Modi's MA degree were not offered by the university when Modi was studying there.
 In 2016, Delhi University deemed the BA degree to be authentic.)